danibacon/Unity-VisualScripting-Addons/README.md

 # Installing

+> Note: This method requires Git installed on your computer.
+If you don't have it, please install it - [Windows](https://git-scm.com/downloads/win) / Mac, [easiest is to install Github Desktop](https://desktop.github.com/download/), or [install the MacOs command line tools](https://macpaw.com/how-to/install-command-line-tools).
+>

 1. Open your Unity project.
 2. New projects should first initialize the build in Unity Visual Scripting package:
    Edit \> Project Settings \> Visual Scripting \> Initialize button.